THE ADJUNCTING STORY

 "What's the time commitment outside of the office?"

-But here are three things I know about being an adjunct professor: you can infuse your day job with a newfound creativity; you can give back to an industry you love; you can impact young talent at the very beginning of their career journey.
+Three things I know about being an adjunct professor: it might infuse your day job with a newfound creativity; you can give back to an industry you love; and you can impact young talent at the very beginning of their career journey.